izzymsft/PatientResources/INSTALLATION.md

 ## Background Story
-This tutorial demonstrates how to use Durable functions written in JavaScript (Node.js) in collaboration with Azure Functions written in Python to process data with Event Hubs and Stream Analytics.
+This tutorial demonstrates how to use Durable functions written in JavaScript (Node.js) in collaboration with Azure Functions written in Python to process data with Azure Event Hubs and Azure Stream Analytics.

-Data arrives into 3 EventHubs and we use a Stream Analytics job to query the different data sources to extract the fields we need and drop the consolidate record into a new EventHub.
+Data arrives into 3 Event Hubs and we use a Stream Analytics job to query the different data sources to extract the fields we need and drop the consolidate record into a new EventHub.
 As events are arriving at this destination EventHub, it is triggering a JavaScript function that then triggers a durable function (Node.js).

 The Durable function picks up each event (record) from EventHub as it arrives and sends it over to an Activity Function (Node.js) that serves as a proxy and passes it to the corresponding Azure Function (Python).
 The output from this function is then passed back to the JavaScript Activity function that sends it into the Orchestrator.